 Certain employees are allowed to earn vacation leave.
 Employees accumulated unpaid vacation, at June 30, is limited to 50 percent of the amount earned during the year.
-At June 30, management determined that total accumulated unpaid vacation was not significant to the financial statements.
+All liabilities related to vacation pay are accrued in the government-wide statements.